 There are a number of different methods to treating bad breath at home, but it’s important to remember that if your bad breath is chronic and doesn’t go away, professional dental care can help.
 To fight bad breath daily, keep a strict dental hygiene routine.
 Brush, floss, and use mouthwash to freshen your breath.
 We recommend brushing after each meal, and don’t forget to brush your tongue.
 It’s also important to replace your toothbrush every few months and after you’ve been sick.
 When it comes to mouthwash, an antiseptic or antibacterial mouthwash that kills bacteria is better for actually getting rid of bad breath instead of just temporarily masking it.
 It’s also important to stop habits like smoking or drinking too much coffee that cause bad breath.
 Finally, drinking lots of water to keep your mouth moist will help.

 It is also important to visit our office regularly; a routine check for cavities and gum disease can help to avoid halitosis.
-If the problem persists, talk with one of the Drs.
-Newman about chronic bad breath.
+If the problem persists, talk with one of our dentists about chronic bad breath.
 We can discuss foods that you may be eating or medications that you may be taking that can contribute to bad breath.
 We can also treat many of the oral diseases, including periodontal disease, that lead to bad breath.
 If the odor seems to be coming from a non oral source, we will refer you to a family practice doctor who will be able to check for other diseases that are often linked to bad breath.

 If you experience bad breath, contact us today and schedule an appointment with our office.
 We provide comprehensive evaluations and bad breath treatment to help you start feeling more clean and confident today.